-Tupper Lake is perhaps one of the best places for fishing that you could ever hope to find.
-We are fortunate to have Big Tupper Lake — unique in that it is one of the very few lakes in the United States with two rivers flowing into it.
-At the southernmost tip of Big Tupper Lake, The Bog River cascades into the lake via the Bog River Falls.
-At the northern end of the 9-mile lake, the majestic Raquette River flows from the east under the Moody Bridge and into the Raquette Pond via a channel.
-The lake alone boasts over 28 miles or shoreline and a maximum depth of over 100 feet.
+Tupper Lake is perhaps one of the best places for fishing.
+We are fortunate to have Big Tupper Lake — unique in that it is one of the very few lakes with two rivers flowing into it.
+At the southernmost tip of Big Tupper Lake, the Bog River cascades into the lake via Bog River Falls.
+At the northern end of the 9-mile lake, the majestic Raquette River flows from the east under the Moody Bridge and into Raquette Pond via a channel.
+The lake alone boasts over 28 miles of shoreline and a maximum depth of over 100 feet.

-Other great fishing holes can be found on Simon Pond, along the Raquette River, and in Raquette Pond - which all have water connections to Big Tupper Lake.
-In addition, other popular spots to cast a line can be found at Piercefield Flow, Horseshoe Pond, Pitchfork Pond and Little Wolf Pond... just to name a few.
-It is the Adirondack Park, after all, and we are nestled in the Adirondack Lake Region... so the fishing options are only limited by your imagination.
+Other great fishing holes can be found on Simon Pond, along the Raquette River, and in Raquette Pond, which all have water connections to Big Tupper Lake.
+In addition, other popular spots to cast a line can be found at Piercefield Flow, Horseshoe Pond, Pitchfork Pond, and Little Wolf Pond, just to name a few.
+After all, we are nestled in the Adirondack Lakes Region, so the fishing options are only limited by your imagination.

 Fishing in this part of the Adirondacks can be so much more than just casting your line from the shore or a fishing boat.
 In the warmer months, the abundance of lakes and rivers in the area provide plenty of opportunities to try your hand at kayak fishing or fly fishing.
 When the water is frozen over in winter, ice fishing takes center stage and shanties pop up across the ice in impressive numbers.
 Tupper Lake is also home to the annual Northern Challenge Fishing Tournament, where over a thousand hard-water anglers from across the country compete on Simon Pond for tens of thousands of dollars of cash and prizes.